'Little People' Star Audrey Roloff's Book On Her Fairytale Christian Marriage Is Leaked

 “Pushing hard to get this thing done on time.”

-The page unveiled was advice from Audrey for single ladies how to land a husband.
+The page unveiled advice from Audrey for single ladies how to land a husband.

 “That’s why Jeremy and I are such advocates for being friends first.
 Friendship lays the groundwork for pursuit.
 All the single ladies, volume up.
 You’re not giving a man the chance to pursue you if you’re the one doing the chasing, chances are the guy you’re after does not want to be caught,”